 In principle, you can browse our website without revealing your identity.
 Nevertheless, personal data described in detail below is collected when visiting our website.

-a) If you and your organisation apply for a grant and participation in the award, we collect and process various data as part of the application process.
-We collect primarily information about your organisation, but partially also personal data (name, e-mail, position in the organisation and the phone number of the contact person).
+b) If you and your organization register (as described in subsection a above) and/or apply for a grant and participation in the award, we collect and process various data as part of the application process.
+We collect primarily information about your organisation, but partially also personal data (name, email, position in the organisation and the phone number of the contact person).

 In addition, your personal data will not be transmitted to third parties unless we are legally obliged to disclose them in individual cases (Article 6 (1) sentence 1 letter c) of the EU GDPR) or it is necessary to assert, exercise or defend legal claims and there is no reason to assume that you have a predominantly legitimate interest in the non-disclosure of your data (Article 6 (1) sentence 1 (f) DS-BER).

 When you visit our website, we store and process various data in order to analyse and optimise our internet activities.
 We use web analytics tools as described below.
-We process personal data in accordance with Art.
-6 para.
-1 sentence 1 letter f) of the EU-GDPR in order to ensure system security (e.g. prevent misuse) and to diagnose errors.
+We process personal data in accordance with Article 6 (1) (f) GDPR in order to ensure system security (e.g. prevent misuse) and to diagnose errors.
 We also collect statistics for marketing activities unless we determine that this would conflict with any overriding interests of the user.
-For each web analytics tool, you will find a description of how you can prevent the analysis of your visit to our homepage.

 When visiting and using our website, no specific protocol information (logfiles) that allow conclusions about individual users are created.